SummaryRead the full fact sheet

 In an emergency, call for help

-If someone you are with overdoses or has an adverse reaction while using ecstasy, dial triple zero (000) to call an ambulance immediately.
-A quick response can save the person's life.
+If you suspect an overdose or severe reaction while using ecstasy, dial triple zero (000) to call an ambulance immediately.
+A quick response can save someone’s life.

 Ecstasy dependence, tolerance and withdrawal

-Like many other drugs, a user can build up a tolerance to ecstasy.
-This means they want to take larger and larger doses to try and achieve the same effect.
-However, this tends to increase the intensity of the unpleasant side effects instead.
+Like many other drugs, someone can build up a tolerance to ecstasy.
+This means they need to take larger and larger doses to try and achieve the same effect.
+However, this also tends to increase the intensity of unpleasant side effects.

 - individual counselling

 Peer support – or talking to someone who has been in the same situation – can also be helpful.

 See your doctor for information and referral or contact an alcohol and other drug service in your area.